-- 5210 Enable/disable flag (1.0/0.0)

 - 5211 X Axis Offset

 - 5212 Y Axis Offset

 - 5213 Z Axis Offset

 - 5214 A Axis Offset

 - 5215 B Axis Offset

 - 5216 C Axis Offset

 - 5217 U Axis Offset

 - 5218 V Axis Offset

-• 5219 - W Axis Offset
+- 5219 W Axis Offset

-where 5210 is the G92 enable flag (1 for enabled, 0 for disabled) and 5211 to 5219 are the axis offsets.
 If you are seeing unexpected positions as the result of a commanded move, as a result of storing an offset in a previous program and not clearing them at the end then issue a G92.1 in the MDI window to clear the stored offsets.

 If G92 values exist in the VAR file when LinuxCNC starts up, the G92 values in the var file will be applied to the values of the current location of each axis.
 If this is home position and home position is set as machine zero everything will be correct.
 Once home has been established using real machine switches, or by moving each axis to a known home position and issuing an axis home command, any G92 offsets will be applied.
-If you have a G92 X1 in effect when you home the X axis the DRO will read X: 1.000 instead of the expected X: 0.000 because the G92 was applied to the machine origin.
+If you have a G92 X1 in effect when you home the X axis the DRO will read

+X: 1.000 instead of the expected X: 0.000 because the G92 was applied to the machine origin.
 If you issue a G92.1 and the DRO now reads all zeros then you had a G92 offset in effect when you last ran LinuxCNC.

-Unless your intention is to use the same G92 offsets in the next program, the best practice is to issue a G92.1 at the end of any G code files where you use G92 offsets.
+Unless your intention is to use the same G92 offsets in the next program, the best practice is to issue a G92.1 at the end of any G Code files where you use G92 offsets.

-When a program is aborted during processing that has G92 offsets in effect a startup will cause them to become active again.
-As a safeguard, always have your preamble to set the environment as you expect it.
-Additionally, G92 persistence may be disabled by setting $DISABLE\G92\PERSISTENCE = 1$ in the [RS274NGC] section of the .ini file.
+When a file is aborted during processing that has G92 offsets in effect a startup will cause them to become active again.
+Always have your preamble to set the environment as you expect it.